 Related: Click on for more collapsible water bottle options and recommendations.

-These versatile borosilicate glass thermos bottles are great for hot and cold beverages.
+These versatile borosilicate glass thermos bottles are great for hot or cold beverages.
 Drinks come into contact only with stainless steel and glass, and they use pure silicone as the sealing material.
 These materials are, of course, entirely BPA-free.
 Two built-in filters make these bottles flexible for a wide range of uses.

 Sigg also offers a range of other bottles, including aluminum options.
 Sigg has been trying to use sustainable materials to make sustainable products for more than 100 years.
 The company currently uses more than 55% renewable energy to make its bottles in Switzerland.